Carefirst provides a full range of comprehensive community support services:

 You can contact Carefirst’s Transportation Unit to make arrangements.

-Carefirst has an Elder Abuse Prevention Program to provide prevention education and casework counseling for the victims of elder abuse, in addition to the Chinese hotline (416-502-2321).
+Carefirst has an Elder Abuse Prevention Program to provide prevention education and casework counselling for the victims of elder abuse, in addition to the Chinese hotline (416-502-2321).

 Carefirst offers the Chinese Bereavement Services that specializes in offering professional and supportive services to Chinese bereaved individual and families in a culturally sensitive environment.
 Our services include:

 Carefirst’s Social & Community Development Program provides a variety of programs for active seniors at our service centers.
 These include interest classes, health education and disease prevention workshops, festivity celebrations, birthday parties, excursions, chronic disease self-management program workshops and community orientation.